 Shipping with 64k of RAM and utilising the MOS 8501 processor, the Plus 4 actually had a reasonable specification.
 The 8501 is clocked at 1.76mhz, pretty much 75% higher than the C64 and VIC 20.

-Commodore Plus 4 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
+Commodore Plus 4 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Commodore Plus 4.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 The king of Commodore emulation has long reigned in the form of VICE (the Versatile Commodore Emulator).
 VICE provides emulation of pretty much all of Commodore’s systems except the Amiga.